Should

 Who pays

-Time-bound demonstration funding (FTA / CA equity programs)
+Time-bound city, state, and federal allocations (FTA + CA equity programs)

 Why fair

-Matches transit equity + climate goals; tied to measurable outcomes
+Matches transit equity + climate goals; aligns with outcomes the city is already funding

 Estimated potential